Sudden Infant Death Syndrome (SIDS)

-There is no way to guess which babies will die from SIDS.
-But known risk factors for SIDS and other sleep-related deaths can be controlled.
-They include:
+There is no way to tell which babies will die from SIDS.
+But known risk factors for SIDS and other sleep-related deaths can be controlled by:

-- Get prenatal care.
+- Getting prenatal care.
 Early and regular prenatal care can help reduce the risk for SIDS.
-You should also follow a healthy diet and not smoke or use drug or alcohol while you are pregnant.
+You should also follow a healthy diet and not smoke or use drugs or alcohol while you are pregnant.
 These things may reduce the chance of having a premature or low-birth-weight baby.
 Premature or low-birth-weight babies are at higher risk for SIDS.

-- Put your baby in other positions while he or she is awake.
+- Putting babies in other positions while they are awake.
 Putting your baby in other positions helps your baby grow stronger.
 It also helps prevent your baby from having a misshaped head.
-When your baby is awake, hold your baby or allow your baby time on his or her tummy as long as there is supervision.
+When your baby is awake, hold your baby.
+Or give your baby time on his or her tummy as long as there is an adult watching.
 Try not to let your baby sit in a seat or swing for long periods of time.

-- Use proper bedding.
+- Using proper bedding.
 Your baby should sleep on a firm mattress or other firm surface covered by a fitted sheet.
-Do not use fluffy blankets or comforters.
-Do not let your baby sleep on a waterbed, sofa, sheepskin, pillow, or other soft materials.
-Do not put soft toys, pillows, or bumper pads in the crib while your baby is younger than 1-year-old.
+Don’t use fluffy blankets or comforters.
+Don’t let your baby sleep on a waterbed, sofa, sheepskin, pillow, or other soft material.
+Don’t put soft toys, pillows, or bumper pads in the crib while your baby is younger than 1 year old.

-- Avoid overheating.
+- Not overheating.
 Keep your baby warm but not too warm.
 The temperature in your baby’s room should feel comfortable to you.
-Avoid over bundling, overdressing, or covering an infant's face or head.
+Avoid overbundling, overdressing, or covering an infant's face or head.

-- Avoid bed sharing.
+- Not sharing a bed.
 Don't put your baby to sleep in a bed with other children.
-Don’t put your baby to sleep on a sofa with another person.
+Don’t put your baby to sleep on a sofa, either alone or with another person.
 Don't share your bed with your baby, especially if you are using alcohol or other drugs.
 You can bring your baby to your bed for feedings and comforting.
-But return your baby to his or her crib for sleep.
-Bed sharing is not recommended for twins or other multiples.
+But return your baby to the crib for sleep.
+Bed sharing is also not recommended for twins or other multiples.